invenia/FeatureTransforms.jl/docs/src/transforms.md

 !!! note

-    Not all `Transform` subtypes support mutation.
+    Some `Transform` subtypes do not support mutation, such as those which change the type or dimension of the input.

 ```jldoctest transforms
 julia> FeatureTransforms.apply!(x, p)